iGovDirect/Security-Review/README.md

 # Systems Architecture
 ![](https://user-images.githubusercontent.com/36473429/44372568-c63a2c00-a4e4-11e8-8b5a-05418d23f65e.png)

-_ A “serverless” application architecture means the burden of protecting and scaling servers is outsourced (in this case to Google).
+_A serverless application architecture means the burden of protecting and scaling servers is outsourced (in this case to Google).
 Made with Cloudcraft._

 ### What is it we want to achieve?